Tristania neriifolia

 Tristania is a monotypic genus of flowering plants native to New South Wales, Australia, closely related to Thaleropia.
 The genus had a number of species, but some have been reclassified as Lophostemon and Tristaniopsis.
 The sole species currently in the genus is Tristania neriifolia.
-It is known commonly as the water gum.
+It is commonly known as the water gum.
+The genus is named for the French botanist Jules Marie Claude de Tristan (1776-1861).

+Description

 It is a small tree, with dense branching.
 The leaves are evergreen, opposite, simple, lanceolate, 5–9 cm long and 1 cm broad.
 The flowers are produced in dense clusters of 3–15 together; each flower is 1–1.5 cm diameter, with five small yellow petals and numerous conspicuous stamens.